ItsJustDaniel/personal-website-2/posts/Web Dev Resources.md

 ---
-title: "All The Resources You Could Possibly Need As A Beggineer Web Developer"
+title: "All The Resources You Could Possibly Need As A Beginner Web Developer"
 date: "August 23 2021"
 cover_image: /images/posts/resources.png
 ---